-Here are the top 3 common mistakes I see first time authors make (or overlook) when getting their book published.
+Here are the top 3 costly mistakes new authors make when publishing their books

 - Not thinking through who is publishing your book – this can have an effect on where you sell.